ncatelli/lr/README.md

 # Warnings

-This tool was primarily built to support other projects that shared the same, no dependency goals and restrictions that I am currently working on.
-Use under the understanding that support for this will be best-effort.
+This tool was primarily built to support other projects that shared the same, limited dependency goals and restrictions that I am currently working on.
+I highly recommend not using this.